 Under normal circumstances, workers should only give a lift home to a young person from group activities if the parents of the young person have specifically asked for them to do so.
 (If workers are asked to give a young person or child a lift home, they are not obliged to do so, it is left to their discretion).

 In the case of trips or outings, it should be made clear if workers’ cars will be used and where the children or young people will be returned to.

 Workers and assistants are by far the most valuable resource the group has for working with young people.
 When recruiting and selecting paid workers and volunteers the following steps will be taken:

 • Completion of an application form;

-• An interview by three people from the Committee, who will take the final decision;
+• An interview by two people from the Board, who will take the final decision;

 • Identifying reasons for gaps in employment, and other inconsistencies in the application;

 • Checking of the applicants’ identity (passport, driving license, etc);